Akankshabhasin/Okta-Expense-Dashboard-Project/README.md

-## Expense Dashboard Built with Express, Okta, and Passport
+## Build a secure Express app with Okta using OIDC and OAuth 2.0

-This project shows how to build a secure team-scoped expense dashboard with a secure login system with modern OAuth 2.0 best practices.
+This project shows how to build a team-scoped expense dashboard with a secure login system with modern OAuth 2.0 best practices.
 Users see expenses only for their team, making it easy to track spending while maintaining strong security.

 ## Features

-* OpenID Connect(OIDC) App, built with Express and Passport for flexible and secure authentication
+* Express web app with Okta OIDC authentication
 * Authorization Code Flow with PKCE, which is recommended for server-side and browser-based web apps
-* Passwordless login support with FIDO2 and WebAuthn
+* `openid-client` library handles the OIDC flow, while `passport` secures the server-side session

 ## Prerequisites